ifthenpay/prestashop1.7/versao 1.7 ou superior/readme.md

 ## Credit Card

-* In Modules/Ifthenpay/Configure, click the "Manage" button for Credit Card;
+* In Modules/Ifthenpay/Configure, click the "MANAGE" button for Credit Card;
 ![img](https://github.com/ifthenpay/prestashop/raw/assets/version17/img/en/manage_ccard.png)
 </br>

-* Configure Credit Card (also refered to as Ccard) payment method:
+* Configure Credit Card (also referred to as Ccard) payment method:
-4. Select a CCard key.
+1. Select a CCard key.
 Can only select from the CCard keys associated with your Backoffice key;
-5. (optional) Input minimum order value to only display this payment method for orders above it;
+2. (optional) Input minimum order value to only display this payment method for orders above it;
-6. (optional) Input maximum order value to only display this payment method for orders below it;
+3. (optional) Input maximum order value to only display this payment method for orders below it;
-7. (optional) Select one or more countries to only display this payment method for orders with that shipping country, leave empty to allow all;
+4. (optional) Select one or more countries to only display this payment method for orders with that shipping country, leave empty to allow all;
-8. (optional) Input an Integer number to order this payment method in the checkout page.
+5. (optional) Input an Integer number to order this payment method in the checkout page.
 Smallest takes first place.
-9. Click "Save" button;
+6. Click "Save" button;
 ![img](https://github.com/ifthenpay/prestashop/raw/assets/version17/img/en/config_ccard.png)
 </br>

 ## Payshop

-* In Modules/Ifthenpay/Configure, click the "Manage" button for Payshop;
+* In Modules/Ifthenpay/Configure, click the "MANAGE" button for Payshop;
 ![img](https://github.com/ifthenpay/prestashop/raw/assets/version17/img/en/manage_payshop.png)
 </br>

 * Configure Payshop payment method:
 1. Activate Callback, by selecting this option the order state will update when a payment is received;
 2. Select a Payshop key.
 Can only select from the Payshop keys associated with your Backoffice key;
-3. Input a Deadline for payment, from 1 to 99 days or leave empty if you do not want it to expire;
+3. (optional) Input a Deadline for payment, from 1 to 99 days or leave empty if you do not want it to expire;
 4. (optional) Input minimum order value to only display this payment method for order above it;
 5. (optional) Input maximum order value to only display this payment method for order below it;
 6. (optional) Select one or more countries to only display this payment method for orders with that shipping country, leave empty to allow all;